Fit for Placement Checklist

-National Police Check certificates are valid for 3 years.
+National Police Check certificates are valid for 5 years from 8th July 2019.
 Applications can take up to 4 weeks to process.

-Only certificates from the Australia Federal Police or local Police Service will be accepted.
+Only certificates from the Australian Federal Police will be accepted.

 NB: Police Checks from an Australian Criminal Intelligence Commission (ACIC) accredited organisation are not accepted.

-- A National Police Check certificate from your country
+- A National Police Check certificate from that country

 - A Statutory Declaration stating that you have never, in Australia or another country, been convicted of murder or sexual assault, or convicted of, and sentenced to imprisonment for, any other form of assault.